)

 Before making a decision about a pet insurance policy, consider your pet’s specific needs — including important factors like pet age, medical conditions, and injuries that are common for the breed — and any other specific health risks facing your four-footed companion.

-Here’s a breakdown of what each of these types of pet insurance will cover.
+Here’s a breakdown of what each of these types of pet insurance cover.

 Accident and illness plan

-Whether your pet has an illness or injury, an accident and illness plan will help you afford the vet visits that will help it get better.
+Whether your pet has an illness or injury, an accident and illness plan can help you afford the vet visits to help it get better.
 This kind of coverage has higher premiums than accident-only insurance, but the additional coverage can make it easier for you to afford unexpected medical bills for your pet.

 Here’s what an accident and illness plan covers: